2021-2022 Fulbright-Hays DDRA Fellow:

 Sebastian’s project investigates how Ugandan youth navigate the limits and possibilities of post-conflict life and the interventions designed to help them do so.

 In northern Uganda, where protracted conflict has been present throughout young peoples’ lives, governmental and non-governmental actors have made youth the primary aim of their interventions.
 Sebastian studies the afterlives of both war and humanitarianism in a context where the idiom of emergency no longer applies despite the deep carry-over of programs, institutions and discourses of intervention, and where the economies that sustained the war have been transformed and domesticated into spaces such as the NGO compound, the walled private home, and privatized pieces of land.

 The Fulbright-Hays DDRA fellowship will fund twelve of the sixteen months of fieldwork that Sebastian will conduct during his dissertation research.
 His project examines the durability of humanitarian intervention in the everyday lives of young people across three key sites: securitized spaces (e.g., NGO compounds, private homes and land plots), where young men and women work as armed guards; a local nongovernmental organization that works to reintegrate incarcerated youth; and a local governmental initiative focused on combating youth idleness.

 Interested in Applying for a Fulbright-Hays DDRA Fellowship?

-Contact Nancy Hare Robbins (firstname.lastname@example.org) at the Duke University Center for International & Global Studies to be included in a listserve for potential applicants.
+Contact Amanda Frederick (email@example.com) at the Duke University Center for International & Global Studies to be included in a listserve for potential applicants.
 This will enable you to be notified as soon as the next application period opens.
-In addition, you will receive regular technical tip sheets to help you prepare your applications.
-Robbins can also help address questions or technical glitches that might come up.
+In addition, you will receive an application tip sheet to help you prepare your application.
+She can also assist with addressing any questions or technical glitches that might come up.